 If you have Gravatars enabled (Globally Recognized Avatars), you could be loading a separate image for every comment on your site, drastically increasing the size and load time of your popular posts.
-Go to Settings > Discussion and uncheck “Show Avatars” to to disable them.
+Here’s how to disable avatars in comments.

 Many social sharing plugins load their buttons directly from the social networks, increasing the number of external requests.
 Shared Counts uses on-site buttons and leverages smart caching to to minimize the number of requests required to retrieve share counts.